 San Jacinto College fire protection courses fulfill the educational requirements for numerous fire service certifications.
 Students may contact the fire protection technology program on the Central campus for specific information.

 Enhanced Skills Certificate

-The chief officer enhanced skills certificate is designed for students who have completed the Firefighting Associate of Applied Science (AAS) degree.
+The college designed the chief officer enhanced skills certificate for students who have completed the Firefighting Associate of Applied Science (AAS) degree.

 Plan of Study

-Please see Firefighting, Associate of Applied Science page for more information.
+Students may see the Firefighting, Associate of Applied Science page for more information.

 |FIRT 2356||Fire Officer III||3|